 How: Exposing young women to tech opportunities

-Every April, Cisco participates in Girls in ICT Day, a global event organized by the International Telecommunication Union (ITU).
-Employees at Cisco offices worldwide spend the day with girls age 13 to 18, encouraging them to consider ICT as an education and career choice.
+Every April, Cisco supports Girls in ICT Day, a global event organized by the International Telecommunication Union (ITU).
+As part of our Girls Power Tech Global Mentoring Initiative, employees at Cisco offices worldwide spend the day with girls age 13 to 18, encouraging them to consider education and career paths in STEM (science, technology, engineering, and math.)

 - Students use Cisco TelePresence and Jabber collaboration solutions to interact with other girls across the globe and with successful women working at Cisco and elsewhere.